Meet Our SPROUT Specialists

 Genetic Counselor

 Elizabeth Leeth, MS, is a board-certified in genetic counselor.
-Elizabeth is an Assistant Professor at Northwestern University’s Feinberg School of Medicine in the Department of Pediatrics and is the Assistant Director at the Northwestern University Graduate Program in Genetic Counseling.
-She has a specific interest in the genetics of sex development and has helped to develop genetic testing strategies for the Disorders of Sexual Development clinic.
-She provides direct clinical care as part of the multidisciplinary Gender and Sex Development program.
+Elizabeth was previously on faculty as an educator and Assistant Director as the Northwestern University Graduate Program in Genetic Counseling.
+She has a specific interest in the genetics of sex development and has helped to develop genetic testing strategies for the Differences of Sexual Development clinic.

 Jaclyn L. Papadakis, PhD